WJRW

 WJRW (1340 AM) – branded as The Ticket – is a commercial sports radio station licensed to Grand Rapids, Michigan, serving the Grand Rapids metropolitan area.
-Owned by Cumulus Media, WJRW is the Grand Rapids affiliate for the BetQL Audio Network, CBS Sports Radio, and Fox Sports Radio.
+Owned by Cumulus Media, WJRW is the Grand Rapids affiliate for the BetMGM Network, Infinity Sports Network, and Fox Sports Radio.
 The WJRW studios and transmitter both reside in Grand Rapids.
 In addition to a standard analog transmission, the station also simulcasts over low-power FM translator W291DJ (106.1 FM) and is available online.

 History

 On September 16, 1940, the station signed on under the WLAV call sign (which stood for Leonard Adrian Versluis, the station's original owner).
+It was Grand Rapids' second radio station.
+Versluis added WLAV-FM in 1947 and WLAV-TV, West Michigan's first television station, in 1949.
+He sold the television station to the owners of Grand Rapids' first radio station, WOOD; it is now WOOD-TV.

-It added WLAV-FM in 1947.
-WLAV became a full-time Top 40 music station in the summer of 1963, and was originally consulted by Mike Joseph, who later went on to develop the Hot Hits format in the late 1970s.
-One popular WLAV personality was Larry Adderley, who would later work as a sportscaster at various radio and TV stations in the Detroit media market as well as an announcer for the Detroit Tigers.
+WLAV became a full-time Top 40 music station in the summer of 1963, and was originally consulted by Mike Joseph, who later on went to develop the Hot Hits format in the late 1970s.
+One popular WLAV personality was Larry Adderley, who later worked as a sportscaster at various radio and TV stations in the Detroit media market as well as an announcer for the Detroit Tigers.

-WLAV soon overtook rival stations WGRD and WMAX as the dominant hit music station in Grand Rapids, but its market share declined in the 1970s with the popularity of FM stations such as WZZM, WGRD (which had added an FM simulcast outlet), and WLAV's own sister station WLAV-FM, which found success as an album rock station.
-"Music Radio WLAV" went to a more adult contemporary sound in 1974, which continued until 1980, when the station tried a talk radio format as the "1340 Townhouse," featuring popular talk show hosts Lee Harris and Bob Kwesell.
-Call sign was WTWN.
+WLAV soon overtook rival stations WGRD and WMAX as the dominant hit music station in Grand Rapids, but its market share declined in the 1970s with the popularity of FM stations such as WZZM-FM, WGRD-FM, and WLAV's own sister station WLAV-FM, which found success as an album rock station.
+"Music Radio WLAV" went to a more adult contemporary sound in 1974, which continued until 1980, when the station tried a talk radio format as the "1340 Townhouse", featuring popular talk show hosts Lee Harris and Bob Kwesell.
+Along with the new format came new call letters, WTWN.

 The heritage WLAV call letters were restored in 1984, and the station flipped to oldies, which lasted for the next eight years.
 Although WLAV was a modest success with oldies, it was hurt when WODJ debuted in 1989 as an FM oldies station with a stronger signal and swept the ratings.